The Cairngorms Up-Close: Gallery

 Stenodema holsata

-Where and when encountered: Grantown-on-Spey on 22 August 2024
+Where and when encountered: Nethy Bridge on 1 June 2025

 About: Grass bugs of the species Stenodema holsata are mostly absent from the south-east of Great Britain but are widespread elsewhere.
 They are the commonest member of the genus Stenodema in upland areas, and they seem to be particularly at home where purple moor-grass is dominant.

-Date range for adult records: 21 May to 7 September
+Date range for live (non-diapausing) adult records: 21 May to 5 October (138 days)

 Zygimus nigriceps